mpawlinski/EmployeeManagement/README.md

 # EmployeeManagement
-JavaFX Application that connects to the database and allows: admin - to perform CRUD operations on the data employee - add relevant notes/todo items
+JavaFX Application that connects to the database and allows user to log in to perform various actions such as:\n as admin - perform CRUD operations on the data, assign tasks to employees as employee - review invididual tasks